 I ended up needing two 8′ by 4′ panels of 1/4″ plywood.
 My wall measured less than 8′, but if it was longer, I would probably just stagger the seams between boards in a random way.

-I had an employee at Home Depot rip down the boards, but my store had a new policy that they could only rip them down to a minimum of 12″.
+I had an employee at the hardware store rip down the boards, but this store had a new policy that they could only rip them down to a minimum of 12″.
 I stood envious as it took less than a couple minutes to rip down the boards, knowing it would take me ten times as long to make the last cut of each of those boards.
 So, I went home with 8 boards, and used my table saw to rip each of those boards in half.